City : Mentoring Spa : About Mentoring

 A mentor is likely to be someone who has been in a similar situation before, so they should be able to give you individual support and advice on how to succeed and reach your goals.

 How does mentoring work?

-There are two people involved; the mentor and you.
-So that you can develop a close relationship, your mentor will spend time getting to know you and understanding your situation.
 You can decide at the beginning of the mentoring relationship how long you want it to last and how often you will meet.
-They will get to know you really well so you can trust them to give you advice specific to you.
-They are there to support you and the type of support you can get will depend on the relationship you have with your mentor.
+They are there to support you, the type of support you can get will depend on what suits you and your the relationship you have with your mentor.

 What do I have to do?

 The first step would be to get in touch with an organisation to find you a suitable mentor.
 (On the next floor you'll find out how to get in touch and who would be best to speak to.)

 Once you’ve met with your mentor for the first time the rest is a team effort, so the key to the relationship is asking questions.
 You have the opportunity to ask your mentor all kinds of things and they can guide you from their own knowledge and experience.